 What have you done with all this knowledge you’ve gained?
 Where is it?
 What do you have to show for it?
 We feel this pressure to constantly be improving ourselves, to constantly be learning, but so much of what we consume just goes in one ear and out the other.
 We invest countless hours of our lives reading and consuming the knowledge of others, yet so few turning it into something of our own.

 The course I created to teach everything I’ve learned is called Building a Second Brain.
-It is an online, video-based course on personal knowledge management.
+It is an online, cohort-based course on personal knowledge management.
 The course teaches participants how to capture, organize, and share their valuable knowledge using digital tools.
 Instead of allowing ideas and insights to slowly fade from memory, it provides a systematic approach to cultivating and resurfacing them over time.

 Building a Second Brain draws on my work with Silicon Valley startups, multinational corporations, freelancers, entrepreneurs, and professionals that have to manage a large volume of information and deploy it effectively under high-stress conditions.
 All of us now have to manage large volumes of information to do our jobs and simply live our lives, while simultaneously doing our best and most creative work.
 It’s up to each of us to curate that information for lifelong learning.
 We can build a robust collection of personalized and useful knowledge to take from job to job.
 Such a collection can help us make unusual connections between ideas, incubate ideas over long periods of time, provide the raw material for new creative projects, and create opportunities for serendipity.